The long-awaited OCIO feature is here, now we gotta find how it works.

 In sp this is the “Working color space”.
 In OCIO term it corresponds the

-role (also the reference
+scene_linear role (also the reference one).

 Even though sp doesn’t support OCIO role, it read the